So, you just got yourself a Blink security camera, huh? Congrats! These bad boys come packed with fun settings you can tweak to your heart’s content.

 Naming Your Camera

-For example, if you have a camera at your front door, name it “Front Door Camera.”
-If you have a second camera in the backyard, call it “Backyard Camera.”
+For instance, if you got a camera guarding your front door, why not name it “Front Door Sentry”?
+And if you got a sneaky one watchin’ the backyard, call it “Backyard Spy.”

 Motion Detection Sensitivity Settings